Social changes in adolescence

 Active listening can be a powerful way of strengthening your relationship with your child in these years.

 To listen actively, you need to stop what you’re doing when your child wants to talk.
 If you’re in the middle of something, make a time when you can listen.
-Respect your child’s feelings and try to understand his perspective, even if it’s not the same as yours.
+Respect your child’s feelings and opinions and try to understand their perspective, even if it’s not the same as yours.
 For example, ‘It sounds like you’re feeling left out because you’re not going to the party on Thursday night’.

 Be open about your feelings